joshualinog/learn-to-speak-hebrew/README.md

 # LEARN TO SPEAK HEBREW
 - this website was my initial build:
 -  https://jsinkcreations.wixsite.com/hebrew-vocabulary/vocab

+- i plan to use this as a starting place for building a better Hebrew study website

 # Eleventy + Tailwind CSS + GitHub Pages + Custom Domain Template

 A starter template for static sites using Eleventy, Tailwind CSS, and GitHub Pages with custom domain support.
 All common deployment and configuration gotchas are solved.